 Couples planning to marry or live together should have a frank talk about finances, including the topic of separate bank accounts.
-Those who learn to manage their money well – or create that perception for themselves – are more likely to have higher marital satisfaction, according to research from Iowa State.2
+Those who learn to manage their money well – or create that perception for themselves – are more likely to have higher marital satisfaction, according to research from Iowa State University.

 Sharing money may help you feel like part of a couple, but you will want to make sure you have the same financial management expectations.
 Many couples keep separate accounts for paying bills or saving for a vacation.
-This way, partners avoid feeling they have to ask permission with every purchase.
+This way, partners avoid feeling like they have to ask permission with every purchase.
 As an option, they may contribute to a joint account to achieve their shared financial goals.

 In marriage, prior debt and obligations become “ours,” with both partners responsible.
 Accordingly, have a plan for how you’ll cover payments before saying “I do.”
 Maintaining separate accounts avoids this risk.
 You can always open a joint account later as you pay down debt.

 No one who’s about to take a leap into marriage likes to think about a future divorce.
-Keeping separate accounts can protect you from a common scenario where a partner perfectly, legally drains a joint account without the other’s knowledge.
+Keeping separate accounts can protect you from a common scenario where a partner legally drains a joint account without the other’s knowledge.
 At a minimum, keep a separate account as an emergency fund to protect yourself if your relationship turns sour.

-Long-term relationships can show a tendency for one person to take the lead and become an expert in certain areas of life.3 If that area is finances, one partner could be left financially vulnerable.
+Long-term relationships can show a tendency for one person to take the lead and become an expert in certain areas of life.
+If that area is finances, one partner could be left financially vulnerable.
 Should an emergency happen, you’ll be better off if you each know what bills are due or how to access retirement savings, for example.
 Keeping separate accounts lets both partners stay engaged in thinking about and managing money.